-The Consumer Outcomes Group is a forum dedicated to improving customer outcomes in retail banking.
+The ABA is committed to improving customer outcomes in retail banking

 Rachna came to financial counselling in 2011 after a career in retail banking.
 She is a financial counsellor currently working as the Senior Practitioner, Financial Wellbeing Program, at South East Community Links (SECL).